Citroën Berlingo MPV review

 Reliability & safety

 The Berlingo has been a very successful model for Citroen – it was its top-selling car in 17 countries in 2017 and more than 3.3 million have been made since 1996.
 As it's based on commercial hardware, you’d also expect it to be pretty tough, but we’ll have to see if there are any niggles with the third-generation model.
-The fact Citroen is currently 24th out of 30 manufacturers in our 2019 Driver Power owner satisfaction survey is a worry, with 15.8% of owners reporting a fault within the first 12 months of ownership.
+The fact Citroen is currently 18th out of 30 manufacturers in our 2020 Driver Power owner satisfaction survey is a small worry but it's an improvement on its 24th-place finish in 2019.
+Just over 17% of Citroen owners reported a fault within the first 12 months of ownership.

 Safety has taken a real leap in the latest Berlingo, with no less than 19 driving assistance systems offered.
 These range from lane-departure warning and autonomous emergency braking to a colour head-up display and adaptive cruise control.
 In Euro NCAP crash tests it managed four out of five stars, with an impressive 91% score for adult occupant protection.
 It dropped points in the vulnerable road users category because of its tall bonnet and stiff windscreen pillars, while its autonomous braking system is unable to detect cyclists.